chef-boneyard/netapp_e-cookbook/README.md

 ### Attributes ###
 This resource has the following attributes:

 * `name` string.
-Required, name_attibute.
+Required, name_attribute.
 The user-label to assign to the new group snapshot.
 * `storage_system` IP address string.
 Required.
 IP address of the storage system being managed by the proxy.
 * `base_mappable_object_id` string.
 The identifier of the volume, thin volume, or PIT View for the new snapshot group.
 Required for group snapshot creation.
 * `repository_percentage` integer.
 The size of the repository in relation to the size of the base volume.
 Required for group snapshot creation.